 19. The Committee has stressed the necessity to implement monitoring and review mechanisms in relation to persons with disabilities deprived of their liberty.
 Monitoring existing institutions and review of detentions do not entail the acceptance of the practice of forced institutionalization.
 Article 16(3) of the Convention explicitly requires monitoring of all facilities and programmes that serve persons with disabilities in order to prevent all forms of exploitation, violence and abuse, and article 33 requires that States parties establish a national independent monitoring mechanism and ensure civil society participation in monitoring (paras.
 2 and 3).
 Review of detentions must have the purpose of challenging the arbitrary detention and obtain immediate release, in no case it should allow for the extension of the arbitrary detention.

-All prisons shall be subject to regular government inspection and independent monitoring.
+All prisons shall be subject to regular inspection and independent monitoring.

-Prisons shall be inspected regularly by a governmental agency in order to assess whether they are administered in accordance with the requirements of national and international law, and the provisions of these rules.
+Prisons shall be inspected regularly by a state agency in order to assess whether they are administered in accordance with the requirements of national and international law and the provisions of these Rules.

-The conditions of detention and the treatment of prisoners shall be monitored by an independent body or bodies whose findings shall be made public.
+To ensure that the conditions of detention and the treatment of prisoners meet the requirements of national and international law and the provisions of these Rules, and that the rights and dignity of prisoners are upheld at all times, prisons shall be monitored by a designated independent body or bodies, whose findings shall be made public.

-Such independent monitoring body or bodies shall be encouraged to co-operate with those international agencies that are legally entitled to visit prisons.
+Independent monitoring bodies shall be encouraged to co-operate with those international agencies that are legally entitled to visit prisons.

 Competent, independent, and impartial judges and tribunals shall be in charge of the periodic control of legality of acts of the public administration that affect, or could affect the rights, guarantees, or benefits to which persons deprived of liberty are entitled, as well as the periodic control of conditions of deprivation of liberty and supervision of the execution of, or compliance with, punishments.